 Action and adventure

-Relax and stay on the farm and watch the cows, sheep, hens and ducks on their daily routine.
+Relax and stay on the farm and watch the sheep, hens, ducks and dogs on their daily routine.
 Time then to visit some of the excellent restaurants around.
+See Ewyas Harold's website here for details of local attractions.

 Take a canoe or kayak down the Wye.
 Hire from Wye Valley Canoes or Symonds Yat Canoe Hire.
 Walk the Black Mountains along part of Offa’s Dyke or climb the local hills with splendid names like The Skirrid, The Black Hill and The Sugar Loaf.